 Dining Out at a Buffet Restaurant

 Buffet restaurants are excellent options for family dining.
-Each person can choose whatever he or she wants, and if that's not enough they generally allow a second trip to the serving dishes.
+Each person can choose whatever he or she wants, and if they don't get enough during the first round, a second trip to the serving dishes is typically allowed.

 Tips for restaurant buffet etiquette:

 - When dining out at a buffet style restaurant, always get a fresh plate before putting food on it.
-Returning with the same plate is unsanitary and may spread germs.
+Returning with the same plate is unsanitary and may spread germs and bacteria.

 - Never reach around someone.
 Doing so is not only rude, it's likely to cause an accident that can be avoided if you wait until they are finished making their selection.